bernhardsen/aoc2023_rust/README.md

 ### Day 9: Mirage Maintenance
 I liked this one.
 It was one of the easier problems recently.
 It comes together really nicely when you just break it down into steps.

+### Day 10: Pipe Maze
+Kinda meh problem and implementation.
+I don't link how much code I ended up with.
+I think the worst part is the "Figure out what shape the start square is".
+That could probably be written very differently.